sassoftware/va-custom-graphs/Examples/airTempCircleGraph/README.md

 ![](./airTempCircleGraph_700.png)

+Data is obtained from the [USGS Water Services website](https://waterservices.usgs.gov/) (Credit: U.S. Geological Survey - Department of the Interior/USGS) and processed with with SAS Visual Analytics 8.5.

 This directory contains the needed resources to recreate this custom graph including:
 * A simulated data set of air temperatures - simulatedairtemps.sas7bdat
 * The code to which creates the final airTempCircleData data set - airTempCircleGraph_ETL.sas